mattcone/markdown-guide-book/manuscript/chapter3.md

 Nearly all Markdown applications support the basic syntax outlined in John Gruber's original design document.
 There are minor variations and discrepancies between Markdown processors — those are noted inline wherever possible.

-T> Using Markdown doesn't mean that you can't also use HTML.
-You can add HTML tags to any Markdown file.
-This is helpful if you prefer certain HTML tags to Markdown syntax.
-For example, some people find that it's easier to use HTML tags for images.

 ## Headings {#headings}

 To create a heading, add number signs (`#`) in front of a word or phrase.
 The number of number signs you use should correspond to the heading level.
 For example, to create a heading level three (`<h3>`), use three number signs (e.g., `### My Header`).